stummjr/doc.scrapinghub.com/addons.rst

 DeltaFetch
 ==========

 The purpose of this addon is to ignore requests to pages containing items seen in previous crawls of the same spider, thus producing a "delta crawl" containing only new items.
-For algorithm details see deltafetch code in `Scrapylib`_ repository.
+For more details on the algorithm, you can check the `DeltaFetch code`_.

-The only setting directly associated with this addon is
+There is a single setting for controlling this addon:

-* **DELTAFETCH_ENABLED** - If ``True``, enables addon.
+* **DELTAFETCH_ENABLED** - weather the addon is enabled

 However, this addon depends also on `DotScrapy Persistence`_ addon (and thus, on its specific settings), so be sure to also enable it and provided its required settings for proper working.